Skip to content

 The Language of Bow Design

-Naval architecture has a specific vocabulary.
-Here are the terms most likely to crop up when designers, builders, and passionate owners discuss bow shapes.
+Naval architecture has its own vocabulary.
+Here are the terms most likely to crop up when designers, builders, and owners discuss bow shapes.

 Stem